 Business.gov reports that more and more cash-only businesses are weighing the pros and cons of their payment system.
-Much advancement in technology, particularly on the Internet, deters or prohibits cash payments.
-In an ever-changing marketplace, consumers should consider the pros and cons of paying with cash.
+Much advancement in technology, particularly on the Internet, deters – or even flat out – prohibits cash payments.
+However, in an ever-changing marketplace, consumers should consider the pros and cons of paying with cash.

 Spending Within Your Means

 The simplest advantage to paying with cash is the limitation it puts on what you buy.
-Without a buy-now-pay-later mentality associated with credit cards, you will purchase only items that are affordable and covered by the cash you have on hand.
+Without a buy-now-pay-later mentality associated with credit cards, you will purchase only items that are affordable, and covered by the cash you have on hand.
 This way, you never have to worry about buying anything you can't afford at the moment.
 Paying with cash also helps to curb impulse spending habits.

 Keeping Debt at Bay